 Full Day Tsitsikamma!

-Today is a free day to explore this village's shops and the surrounding forest.
+Today is a free day to explore this village's shops and the surrounding forest and walk to the suspension bridge in Tsitsikamma National Park.
 You can also go on the Lilo and Kayak optional activity.

-Today you have the option to go Canyoning.
+Today you have the option to go Canyoning & Treetop Canopy tour.

-Today, you've got a full day in this amazing town.
-If you haven't chosen the option to go skydiving then you're going hiking on the Robberg Hiking Trail!
 The Robberg Hiking Trail is probably one of the most popular and well known trails in the area and also one of the most scenic.
-The route is a circular trail along the Robberg peninsula with two shorter variations available ranging from easy to moderate.
+The route is a circular trail along the Robberg peninsula with two shorter variations available ranging from easy to moderate

 Safari Game Drive and off to Cape Town..»